Jayant-Projects/Atliq_Grand_Hospitality_Analysis/README.md

 * Week 24 recorded the highest revenue among all, which is 139.6 Million
 * Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore
 * AtliQ lost around 298 Million in cancellation
-* Elite-type rooms have the most bookings and as well higher cancellation rate
+* Elite-type rooms have the most bookings and a higher cancellation rate

 ## Learning Process